ntm/JACNEx/README.md

 <hr>

 ### Preparing input
+JACNEx needs a **BED file of exons**.<br>
+Exons will be padded (see --padding) and overlapping exons will be merged.
-JACNEx needs a **BED file of exons**.
-Sequenced fragments that overlap each provided exon will be counted, and called CNVs will be comprised of one or more consecutive exons.
+Sequenced fragments that overlap each provided (padded and merged) exon will be counted, and called CNVs will be comprised of one or more consecutive exons.
 JACNEx applies several quality controls throughout, including filtering of exons that are not captured or not correctly covered by unambiguous alignments.
-Therefore the BED can be extensive, and doesn't have to be restricted to exons that are targeted by your capture kit.
+Therefore the BED can be generic and extensive, it doesn't have to be restricted to exons that are targeted by your capture kit.
-For example, for Human exomes we currently use exons of the Ensembl canonical transcripts, specifically the canonical_$VERS.bed.gz file produced as [documented here](https://github.com/ntm/grexome-TIMC-Secondary/tree/master/Transcripts_Data).
+For example, for Human exomes produced with 14 different capture kits we currently use the Ensembl canonical transcripts exons, specifically the canonical_$VERS.bed.gz file produced as [documented here](https://github.com/ntm/grexome-TIMC-Secondary/tree/master/Transcripts_Data).

-JACNEx also needs **BAM files**, one file for each sample.
+JACNEx also needs **BAM files**, one file for each sample.<br>
 Each BAM filename (stripped of .bam) will be used to identify the corresponding sample, i.e. each file should be named `<sampleID>.bam` .
 The filenames can be provided on the command line with `--bams=` , or they can be listed in a text file, one filename per line, with `--bams-from=` .